Led Zeppelin European Tour 1971: Tour set list

 There were some set list substitutions, variations, and order switches during the tour.
-On 3 May Led Zeppelin played "Four Sticks" (Page, Plant).
-This is the only known time it was performed by the original band.
-Also played was "Gallows Pole," one of only two complete known live performances, the other played later that year on 16 November 1971 at St Matthew's Baths Hall, Ipswich, UK.
+On 3–4 May Led Zeppelin played "Four Sticks" (Page, Plant), the only known times it was performed by the original band.
+Also played on 3–4 May was "Gallows Pole," two of only four complete known live performances, the third performance occurring later that year on 19 August 1971 at Pacific Coliseum, Vancouver, Canada, and the fourth on 16 November 1971 at St Matthew's Baths Hall, Ipswich, UK.